top of page

 We have provided you with a variety of transition food, feel free to continue what we are doing or adapt it however you would like.
 Mushy poop is common with stress, if they have this, you can feed them raw meat, canned pumpkin (not pumpkin pie filling with other ingredients), and white rice or oatmeal for the first three days if your puppy develops loose stools.
 Your puppy should not have mucus or blood in the stool.
 He/she should not be lethargic and should be offered lots of water through the transition so that the puppy does not become dehydrated.

-We feed raw yogurt and probiotics for building up good bacteria and building a strong immune system.
-We prefer human grade, but any kind is fine...we switch to different brands so they are receiving different strands.
+We feed raw yogurt and home-fermented vegetables for building up good bacteria and building a strong immune system.
+You can also give probiotics.
+We prefer human grade probiotics, but any kind is fine...we switch to different brands so they are receiving different strands.
+You do not need probiotics if you are feeding yogurt and fermented veggies.
 This will help keep their digestive system healthy.

-We are currently adding about 1/2 TBSP of diatomaceous earth to their food once a day.
+We are currently adding about 1 tsp. of diatomaceous earth to their food once a day.
 We put it on their fur about once every two weeks to make sure they do not get any mites or fleas.

-We give them a syringe of colloidal silver every other day to boost their immune systems.
+We give them a 1 1\3 teaspoon of colloidal silver every day to boost their immune systems.
+Your puppy is used to taking this by syringe in the mouth.

-We spray neem oil (1/3 of squirt bottle) 2/3 water on their fur once a week to keep them free of ticks and other parasites.
+Tick/flea prevention: We spray neem oil (1/3 of squirt bottle) 2/3 water on their fur once a week to keep them free of ticks and other parasites.
+We use beneficial nematodes around our property.
+This is extremely effective!

 There is an herbal guide in your packet for ideas in helping their immune system and keeping them healthy.
 We feel that preventing disease is always better than having to treat it.

 Maremmas shed their coats with the season change.
 In spring, their undercoat comes off and only their upper coat is left and this helps them stay cool in the summer.
-Brushing them about once a week is helpful to make sure they stay pest free.
+Brushing them about once a week is helpful; but at a minimum once a month to make sure they stay pest free get all the knots and undercoat shedding or any ticks.
+They would feel better and would have a higher chance of remaining pest free if they receive regular baths.

 Potty Training: